 - Use portable bins, baskets or backpacks to hold supplies and school books.

 - If your usual whiteboard or chalkboard is permanently attached to the wall, get some inexpensive small whiteboards or a tabletop easel board you can move around as needed.

 - Try using a rolling cart (I love this one) so you can organize your school stuff and relocate as the work migrates.

-- Use portable desks, like these, for instant workspaces.
+- Use portable desks for instant workspaces.